Sponsor A Resident

 Cici

 Cici was rescued from a dairy farm in Vermont.
 She was found in an extremely filthy pen with dozens of other calves who were all very sick.
-Unfortunately none of those babies were meant to live out their lives.
+Unfortunately, none of those babies were meant to live out their lives.
 Cici’s mother was artificially impregnated at a very young age in order to induce milk production for human consumption.
 She was bred to a smaller breed of bovine to prevent experiencing birth complications.
-Because Cici is not a purebred Holstein, she was considered a byproduct and was so small and sick they didn’t consider her worth the gas money to send her to auction (eventual slaughter).
+Because Cici is not a purebred Holstein, she was considered a byproduct.
+She was so small and sick that they didn’t consider her worth the gas money to send her to auction (eventual slaughter).
 We rushed her straight to Cornell University where she fought for her life in the ICU for 28 days.
 Cici lost all of the hair on her body because her fevers were so high!
 She required so much intervention that every single day was touch and go.
 She then spent another 30 days in our medical unit before getting to meet her forever family and mama Sophie.
 Cici is the most vocal and spirited animal here at Mockingbird!

 Holstein Cow